linghuiluo/linghuiluo.github.io/README.md

 ## Projects
 - [FutureSoot](http://gepris.dfg.de/gepris/projekt/391001466): Future-proofing the [Soot](https://github.com/soot-oss/soot) Framework for Program Analysis and Transformation, 01/2018 – Present, Project of the German Research Foundation (DFG), Call for Research Software Sustainability
-  - Management, design and development of a new Soot framework.
+  - I am a main contributor to this project.
+My work on this project inlcudes management, design and development of a new Soot framework.
 - [IntelliScan](https://nerd.nrw/forschungstandems/intelliscan/): Intelligent Developer Support for Static Vulnerability Analyses, 10/2017 – Present, Part-project of the NRW Graduate School "Human-Centered Systems Security - North Rhine Westphalian Experts in Research on Digitalization ([NERD](https://nerd.nrw/))"
-  - Research in usable static analysis.
+  - I am funded by this project and do desearch in improving usability of static analysis tools.
 - [SanDMAN](https://cs.uni-paderborn.de/cn/teaching/theses-student-projects/student-project-groups-completed/sandman/),
 04/2016 - 03/2017, Student project group in the context of the European project [SONATA](https://cs.uni-paderborn.de/cn/research/research-projects/completed-projects/sonata/).
-  - Design and implementation of web editors for facilitating the service development task for developers.
+  - I designed and implementated a web editor for facilitating the service development task for developers.
   - [Project Repository](https://github.com/CN-UPB/upb-son-editor-frontend)

 ## Teaching Experience